 A residential aged care facility may be class 3, 9a or 9c under the BCA.
 Any construction certificate or CDC to install a fire sprinkler system should retain the building's original classification.
 Under the BCA deemed-to-satisfy provisions, class 9c buildings must have a fire sprinkler system, so a new system shouldn't be needed for existing class 9c buildings.

-Lessons for certifiers during site inspections and before issuing a construction certificate or CDC.
+Lessons for certifiers during site inspections.

 Under the EP&A Regulation, a certifying authority must not issue a construction certificate or CDC unless a council or an accredited certifier has carried out an inspection of the development site.